Unitech/pm2/README.md

 $ pm2 monit
 ```

 [More about Process Management](https://pm2.keymetrics.io/docs/usage/process-management/)

 ### Cluster Mode: Node.js Load Balancing & Zero Downtime Reload

 The Cluster mode is a special mode when starting a Node.js application, it starts multiple processes and load-balance HTTP/TCP/UDP queries between them.
-This increase overall performance (by a factor of x10 on 16 cores machines) and reliability (faster socket re-balancing in case of unhandled errors).
+This increases overall performance (by a factor of x10 on 16 cores machines) and reliability (faster socket re-balancing in case of unhandled errors).

 Starting a Node.js application in cluster mode that will leverage all CPUs available: